 You are allowed to be sick even though you are student

-The sick allowance
+The sickness allowance

 Kela will start to pay the sickness allowance after you have completed a waiting period of ten days (the first day of illness and the following nine working days).
-The sickness allowance is payable at a rate equal to about 70% of your annual earnings (Kela gets your annual earning information from the tax office).
+The sickness allowance is payable at a rate equal to about 70% of your annual earnings (Kela gets your annual earnings information from the tax office).
 Even during the summer time you can apply for the sickness allowance.
-When the Kela checks annually how your studies have been progressing be prepared to clarify if your study progress has slowed down from the satisfactory study time.
-Remember to take contact to the FSHS immediately if you suspect that you might have to apply for the sickness allowance and keep all the documents your doctor gives you regarding your sickness.
+When Kela checks annually how your studies have been progressing, be prepared to clarify if your study progress has slowed down from the satisfactory study time.
+Remember to contact the FSHS immediately if you suspect that you might have to apply for a sickness allowance and keep all the documents your doctor gives you regarding your sickness.
 As a student you are allowed to study (max.
 2 to 3 credits in a month or 24 credits in an academic year) during sick leave if your condition lets you.
 Studying has a positive impact to rehabilitation and it is easier to return back your studies afterwards.

 Financial aid for students